Jurong railway line: Operational years

 In September 1967, as part of a westward expansion of the Jurong industrial estate, a 3.5 mile extension of the line westward was proposed.
 With traffic congestion on roads into Jurong, in 1969, the Automobile Association of Singapore suggested that the line be used for passenger service in and out of the industrial estate.

 With the separation of Singapore from Malaysia, the ability of the Jurong line to serve the Malaysian market was limited.
 In 1974, the line handled 128,000 tons of freight.
 By the late 1970s, the Malaysian government had announced proposals to stop train services into Singapore, with a rail connection to the Pasir Gudang port in its place.
 The line was eventually closed in the mid-1990s.

 Remaining infrastructure

 After the line's closure, portions of the line were dismantled or demolished, while other sections remain in place.
 The intact sections include a tunnel under Clementi Road, and bridges across the Sungei Ulu Pandan and Sunset Way.
 In several areas, the line has become overgrown with vegetation.
 The abandoned rail infrastructure along the line has also attracted nature enthusiasts and explorers.

 In July 2021, the National Parks Board announced plans to convert 4 km of the line into a nature trail.
-Termed as the Old Jurong Line Nature Trail, the trail is expected to be opened from 2024.
+Termed as the Old Jurong Line Nature Trail, the trail was expected to be opened from 2024.

+However, in an update shared on 31 August 2024, National Development Minister Desmond Lee shared that restoration of the former railway will be done in phases, with work on the first phase to begin in early-2025.
+He also shared that the trail will be opened progressively from end-2026.